 This cloud champion must have enough time to both seek out and install software, as well as be able to train the team and even clients if needed.
 Of course, this is sometimes easier said than done; at some firms, it’s all hands to the pump during busy periods.
 But in order for them to deliver on a digital strategy, they need the full backing from those at the top.

 In the past months, we’ve been interviewing a few cloud accounting specialists to learn their stories.
 Check how Ryan Alderson, from Harold Sharp, saw his career evolve.
 Or how Charlotte Ing went from a cloud champion to starting her own practice, fully cloud-based.

 Are accounting automation specialists feasible for smaller firms?

 For smaller firms that may not be able to allocate the resource to this area, there are still options.
 Instead of creating an official cloud champion role, you can turn to those interested in technology.
 If they’re curious about automation, they will likely be doing their own research.
-As a firm, you can leverage that to your advantage, without having to move a member of staff from a chargeable to non-chargeable role.
+As a firm, you can leverage that to your advantage, without having to move a member of staff from a chargeable to a non-chargeable role.

 If you’re still struggling to picture how this might look at your own firm, don’t worry.
 We’ve published an extensive guide to help you understand everything about this role.
 You’ll find out what it takes to be your firm’s very own tech specialist (or how to hire one), how they can help your firm generate revenue and so much more – as told by those specialists themselves.
 Download it for free here!